base4nfdi/dmp4nfdi-website/content/docs/training/_index.md

 ---

-We offer you Train-the-Trainer (TtT) workshops and support with training activities to raise awareness and promote adoption of the use of DMPs, SMPs and RDMO within your NFDI consortium.
+We offer Train-the-Trainer (TtT) workshops and tailored support to help you design and deliver effective training activities.
+Our goal is to support you in raising awareness and promoting the adoption of DMPs, SMPs, and RDMO within your NFDI consortium.

 ## TtT concept